-UCLA’s Bladder Cancer Program offers the latest and most advanced care for bladder cancer.
-Our physicians are trained in urologic oncology and have been consistently ranked among the top bladder cancer practitioners in the United States.
-Additionally, our doctors are part of The UCLA Institute of Urologic Oncology (the "IUO") and its multidisciplinary team of world-renowned physicians and scientists who are working together to personalize patient care and to develop revolutionary treatments for those diagnosed with bladder cancer.
+UCLA’s Bladder Cancer Program offers the most advanced care for bladder cancer.
+Our doctors are part of The UCLA Institute of Urologic Oncology (the "IUO") and its multidisciplinary team of world-renowned physicians and scientists who are working together to personalize patient care and to develop revolutionary treatments for those diagnosed with bladder cancer.

 Bladder cancer symptoms may include blood in the urine, frequent urination and pain during urination.

 Both urological and imaging tests are used to diagnose bladder cancer.
-These tests include a physical exam, urine test, computerized tomography (CT) scan, cystoscopy and a biopsy.
+These tests include a physical exam, urine test, computerized tomography (CT) scan or magnetic resonance imaging (MRI), cystoscopy and a biopsy.

 Bladder cancer diagnosis and staging >